 Want to get involved?

-The Helpline training program consists of six sessions across six consecutive weeks, usually held in the evenings from 6pm to 9pm.
-After training is completed, successful volunteers will undertake four shifts, with an experienced volunteer listening to their calls.
+The Helpline training program consists of five sessions across five consecutive weeks, usually held on a Tuesday evening from 6-9pm.
+After training is completed, successful volunteers will undertake four shifts alongside an experienced volunteer.
+During these shifts, they will listen to how the experienced volunteer works with callers.
 Once these initial shifts are completed, volunteers will begin taking phone calls under supervision.

 What will the training cover?

-Helpline training covers the structure of the public and private mental health systems, telephone communication skills, managing challenging phone calls, communicating empathy, listening skills and administration skills.
+Helpline training covers the structure of the mental health systems, understanding mental illness, telephone communication skills, managing challenging phone calls, communicating empathy, listening skills and administration skills.
+Future opportunities for volunteer development are also offered through workshops held throughout the year.

 Is there a cost involved in the training?